megafayray/Calculator/README.md

 - Store the calculated result as the new firstNumber, and allow the calculator to keep running
 - Add CSS pseudoclass button hover and active styling
 - Allow numbers to be entered that are greater than one digit long
+- Add alert
+- Prevent numbers from overflowing the screen

 To do:
-- Allow numbers to be entered that are greater than one digit long
 - Allow multi number/multi operator expressions (ex.
 1+2+3 = 6 // currently gives 3)

-Extra credit:
+Extra credit (for a later time):
 - Add functionality to the Delete button (starting point below:) const backSpace= document.getElementById("Delete");
 backSpace.addEventListener("click", () => {